-- holders of RGA class A common stock, voting together as a single class, will be entitled to elect no more than 20% of the directors of RGA; - holders of RGA class B common stock, voting together as a single class, will be entitled to elect at least 80% of the directors of RGA; - there will be a separate vote by class on any proposal to convert RGA class B common stock into RGA class A common stock; and - holders of more than 15% of the RGA class B common stock will be restricted to 15% of the voting power of outstanding RGA class B common stock with respect to directors if they do not also hold an equal or greater proportion of RGA class A common stock (see "Proposal Two: RGA Class B Significant Holder Voting Limitation").
+- holders of RGA class A common stock, voting together as a single class, will be entitled to elect no more than 20% of the directors of RGA; - holders of RGA class B common stock, voting together as a single class, will be entitled to elect at least 80% of the directors of RGA; - there will be a separate vote by class on any proposal to convert RGA class B common stock into RGA class A common stock; and - holders of more than 15% of the RGA class B common stock will be restricted to 15% of the voting power of outstanding RGA class B common stock with respect to directors if they do not also hold an equal or greater proportion of RGA class A common stock.

-For example, assuming the RGA loard of directors were to consist of five directors, four would be designated for election by the RGA class B holders and one would be designated for election by the RGA class A holders.
+For example, assuming the RGA loars of directors were to consist of five directors, four would be designated for election by the RGA class B holders and one would be designated for election by the RGA class A holders.

-Holders of RGA class A common stock and RGA class B common stock will be entitled to receive the same per share consideration in any subsequent reclassification of shares or in any merger or consolidation of RGA with any other company.
+Upon the recapitalization, holders of RGA class A common stock and RGA class B common stock will be entitled to receive the same per share consideration in any reorganization or in any merger, share exchange, consolidation or combination of RGA with any other company (except for such differences as may be permitted with respect to their existing rights to elect directors)

 In general, the rights of the holders of RGA class A common stock and RGA class B common stock will be substantially the same in all other respects.
 More specifically, the voting rights of RGA class A common stock and RGA class B common stock will be the same in all matters submitted to the RGA shareholders except (1) the election of RGA's directors, (2) a reduction in the voting power with respect to directors by holders of more than 15% of the RGA class B common stock if such holders do not also hold an equal or greater proportion of RGA class A common stock, (3) separate voting by class on any proposal to convert RGA class B common stock into RGA class A common stock, and (4) certain other limited matters required by Missouri law.
 Missouri law requires a separate class voting right if an amendment to the RGA articles of incorporation would alter the aggregate number of authorized shares or par value of either such class or alter the powers, preferences or special rights of either such class so as to affect these rights adversely.
 These class voting rights provide each class with an additional measure of protection in the case of a limited number of actions that could have an adverse effect on the holders of shares of such class.
-For example, if the RGA board of directors were to propose an amendment to the RGA articles of incorporation that would adversely affect the rights and privileges of RGA class A common stock or RGA class B common stock, the holders of shares of shares of such class.
+For example, if the RGA board of directors were to propose an amendment to the RGA articles of incorporation that would adversely affect the rights and privileges of RGA class A common stock or RGA class B common stock, the holders of shares of that class would be entitled to a separate class vote on such proposal, in addition to any vote that may be required under the RGA articles of incorporation.